btrfs/btrfs-workflow/group-development.md

 system where longterm developers are responsible for checking in their own code to the appropriate branch.

-The repo for this is
+The repository for this is

 [https://github.com/btrfs/linux](https://github.com/btrfs/linux)

-We are going to use one main branch
+We using one main branch `for-next`.

-- `for-next`: This is code that needs testing and will go into the next merge window.

-Generally speaking developers will be checking things into `for-next` unless they're urgent fixes that need to go into Linus quickly.
+- the code has passed testing and does not crash easily (basically anything that would affect other devlopers' work negatively)
+- the branch is updated frequently (new patches, updated patches, removed patches)
+- use as base branch for current development, minor conflicts are expected
+- patches with functional dependency need coordination

+This branch is part of `linux-next` testing so build or crash reports get sent.

+In addition to `for-next` the branch `misc-next` contains random patches from mailinglist for early testing (also part of the `linux-next`).
+You may get reports from testing.

 ## tl;dr developer workflow